Kristýna Plíšková

 Kristýna Plíšková ([ˈkrɪstiːna ˈpliːʃkovaː]; born 21 March 1992) is a Czech former professional tennis player.
-In her career, she won one singles and four doubles titles on the WTA Tour, as well as nine singles and eight doubles titles on the ITF Circuit.
+In her career, she won one singles title and five doubles titles on the WTA Tour, with three titles on the WTA Challenger Tour (two in doubles).
+She also won nine singles and eight doubles titles on the ITF Circuit.
 On 31 July 2017, she reached her career-high singles ranking of world No. 35.
-On 14 June 2021, she peaked at No. 44 in the doubles rankings.
+On 14 June 2021, she peaked at No. 44 in the WTA doubles rankings.
 Plíšková won the 2010 Wimbledon Championships junior tournament, beating Sachie Ishizu in straight sets.
 She currently holds the record for the most aces (31) in a match on the WTA Tour, which she set in a second-round match against Monica Puig at the 2016 Australian Open.

 Personal life

 Plíšková was born to Radek Plíšek and Martina Plíšková in Louny, and has an identical twin sister, Karolína, who is also a tennis player, and a former world No. 1.
-On 6 December 2021, Plíšková posted on her Instagram that she was excited to be expecting a baby with footballer Dávid Hancko., on May 31, 2022 they announced on their social accounts the birth of their son, who was named Adam.
+On 6 December 2021, Plíšková posted on her Instagram that she was excited to be expecting a baby with footballer Dávid Hancko.
+On 31 May 31 2022, they announced on their social accounts the birth of their son, who was named Adam.

-Junior career
+Career

+Juniors

 Plíšková began competing professionally in 2005.
 She played her first ITF Junior Circuit final at the Malta ITF Junior Tournament in 2006, losing to Cristina Sánchez Quintanar.
-Plíšková made her Grand Slam debut at the 2010 Australian Open and reached the semifinals.
-She defeated the first seed Tímea Babos in the quarterfinals, but then lost to Laura Robson.
+She made her major debut at the 2010 Australian Open and reached the semifinals.
+She defeated the top seed, Tímea Babos, in the quarterfinals but then lost to Laura Robson.
 Robson was eventually beaten in the final by Plíšková's twin sister Karolína.
 At the 2010 French Open, Kristýna was defeated by Danka Kovinić in the first round.
 She then went on to win the Eastbourne International junior tournament, beating Tara Moore.
-Plíšková eventually won the Wimbledon girls' singles, defeating Sachie Ishizu.
+Plíšková eventually won the Wimbledon girls' singles, defeating Sachie Ishizu in the final.

-Professional career

 2006–2009

-Plíšková played her first WTA Tour qualifying at the 2006 Prague Open, losing to Kirsten Flipkens.
+Plíšková played her first WTA Tour qualifying at the 2006 Prague Open losing to Kirsten Flipkens.
 She proceeded with competing on the ITF Circuit.

-In 2007, Plíšková was awarded a wildcard at the Prague Open but lost to the first seed Marion Bartoli.
-She also competed in the doubles event with her sister Karolína, but they lost to fellow Czechs Lucie Hradecká and Renata Voráčová in the first round.
+In 2007, Plíšková was awarded a wildcard at the Prague Open but lost to top seed Marion Bartoli.
+She also competed in the doubles event with her sister Karolína, but they lost to fellow Czechs, Lucie Hradecká and Renata Voráčová, in the first round.

 In 2008, she won a wildcard for the Prague Open in both singles and doubles.
-In singles, Plíšková fell to Roberta Vinci in straight sets.
+In singles, she fell to Roberta Vinci in straight sets.

-In 2009, she reached her first ITF singles final in Pesaro, but was defeated by Anastasia Grymalska.
+In 2009, Plíšková reached her first ITF Circuit singles final in Pesaro, but was defeated by Anastasia Grymalska.